 “Just wanted to thank you again for an incredible day with us.
 It was so brilliant for all of the children, and as staff not having to worry about anything was just so great!”

-We are able to offer travel grants of up to £300 to support schools in visiting us.
+We have needed to suspend these while we seek funding to support.
+We hope to be able to offer these again shortly.
+We offer travel grants of up to £300 to support schools in visiting us when funding is available.
 The grant is for schools with a pupil in the visiting group who receives Pupil Premium, FSM, is Looked After or In Care.
 To claim the grant you need to send us a brief email notification from a senior member of staff that you will have a Pupil Premium child in the group.

 After your visit, please pay your travel/coach costs and then send us a copy of your paid invoice and school payment details.
 We will then refund the money to your school account.
 If you are visiting us on more than one day in a season you will be able to request the grant to help cover your costs for both days of travel.